 Place Type Map

 Policies in the Comprehensive Plan are the words that accompany the Place Type map.
 These policies will work towards implementation of the Community Goals and Objectives, identifying tools and strategies to work towards the outcomes residents want to see in Durham’s future.
-This work will include policies that apply across the County and also policies tied to a specific place type (see the Place Type Guide description above).
+This work includes policies that apply across the County and also policies tied to a specific place type (see the Place Type Guide description above).
 See below for links to the draft Policies released in Summer of 2022.

 Policies developed for and adopted in the Comprehensive Plan will be used in two primary ways: